Quantifiers on languages and codensity monads: Duality-theoretic account of the construction

 which is given for $w\in \As$ by

 where

-\kl{recognises} the quantified languages $\Qk(L)$ for $k\in S$ and $L\in\B$.
-In fact, the clopen in $\kl{\beta}(\As)$ corresponding to $\Qk(L)$ is $\phiQ^{-1}(\SBp{K}{k})$ where $K\subseteq X$ is the clopen in $X$ \kl{recognising} $L$ via $\phi$.
-By Theorem~\ref{th:profinite-measures}, the clopens of $\wS X$ are generated by the sets of the form $\SBp{K}{k}$ with $k\in S$ and $K\subseteq X$ clopen, thus we have: \begin{proposition} \AP The Boolean algebra $\intro*\QB$ of languages over $A$ \kl{recognised} by $\phiQ$ is generated by the quantified languages $\Qk(L)$ for $k\in S$ and $L\in\B$. \end{proposition} Note that $\QB$, as defined in the previous proposition, is \emph{not} closed under quotients.
+For any $k\in S$ and $L\in\B$, the clopen in $\kl{\beta}(\As)$ corresponding to $\Qk(L)$ is $\phiQ^{-1}(\SBp{K}{k})$, where $K\subseteq X$ is the clopen in $X$ \kl{recognising} $L$ via $\phi$ and $\SBp{K}{k}$ is as in equation \eqref{eq:subbasic-measures}.
+By Theorem~\ref{th:profinite-measures}, the clopens of $\wS X$ are generated by the sets of the form $\SBp{K}{k}$ with $k\in S$ and $K\subseteq X$ clopen, thus we have: \begin{proposition} \AP The Boolean algebra $\intro*\QB$ of those languages over $A$ which are inverse images of clopens under $\phiQ$ is generated by the quantified languages $\Qk(L)$, for $k\in S$ and $L\in\B$. \end{proposition} Note that $\QB$, as defined in the previous proposition, is \emph{not} closed under quotients.
 This is the reason we had to make an adjustment between Sections~\ref{sec:T-transduction} and~\ref{sec:S-transduction} above.

 \AP We denote by $\intro*\Bzero$ the Boolean algebra of languages closed under quotients which is \kl{recognised} by the {\swim} \kl{morphism}